cleanlab/aws-marketplace/README.md

 # AWS Marketplace Examples

-Repository of notebooks demonstrating how to use AWS Marketplace offerings.
+Notebooks demonstrating how to use our AWS Marketplace offerings.

 Always use the latest version offered in the Marketplace -- these examples are designed for that version only.